michaelkolesidis/project-olympics/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/4a6896fa-b48c-42bf-b8dd-9ac1f97f8a9c/deploy-status)](https://app.netlify.com/sites/project-olympics/deploys)

 An animation-abundant responsive website showing the results of the 100m women's finals in the Tokyo 2020 Olympics™.
 It is built with CSS and HTML.
+Hovering on elements triggers their respective animation.
+The background is animated as well.

 <h3 align="center"><a target="_blank" href="https://project-olympics.netlify.app/">Try me!</a><h3>